-Thus, we recommend you visit Romania.
+Sp naturally, we recommend you all visit Romania as well.
 Now.
 Before it becomes a trendy destination, overly crowded with admirers, like so many other countries in Europe have become.
 And maybe plan on going more than once.
 In our time there we only scratched the surface of all the incredible sights, history, and experiences Romania has to offer.

 The following represents our personal opinion of what makes the country great, and why everyone should visit Romania, with the caveat that we have much more left to explore.

 What’s the first thing that comes to mind of when you think of Transylvania?
 Unless you’re Romanian, chances are the word brings up images of a certain blood sucking monster, the grandfather of a thousand and one stories about vampires.

 After spending time in Transylvania, however, this correlation is all but wiped from our minds.
 Yes, the Legend of Dracula is alive and well in the small town of Bran, and invoked to drive tourism to Bran Castle, one of the inspirations for the castle in Bram Stroker’s mythical story.
 For the most part, however, this is where the relationship between Transylvania and Dracula ends.

 Nestled snugly in the rocky embrace of the Carpathian Mountain range, which carve a backwards “C” right through the middle of the country, Transylvania seems like a land that has been preserved in a time capsule, its ancient traditions held in stasis by the rocky embrace of the massive stone sentinels.
 The region is dotted with proud castles and regal churches, old villages and mysterious monasteries.